Amazing 3D Display with Endless Possibilities

 2. Run a continuity test between each connection using a schematic printout.

 3. Run a continuity check between ground and power.

-8. Does the green light come on when the programmer is connected?
+7. Check that the green light comes on when the programmer is connected.

 Double check the original 4x4x4 LED cube recipe on Instructables here.

-For lots more LED cube fun, check out Instructables contributor page "chr" here.
+For lots more LED cube fun, check out Instructables contributor chr's page here.

-The options for entertainment and dazzlement are endless your LED cube.
+The options for entertainment and dazzlement are endless for your LED cube.

-Brad grew up in Bay Area and now attends MIT.
-He wants to become an egineer and loves to make things and play with robots.
+Brad grew up in the California Bay Area and now attends MIT.
+He wants to become an engineer and loves to make things and play with robots.

 If you have an electronics story or project you'd like to share, please email MyStory@Jameco.com.